Governors at Bradfield Dungworth

-The role of the Governing Board
+The Role of the Governing Board

 We meet, as a full group, at least once each term and, more regularly, within specialist groups.
 Governors are one of the largest volunteer groups in the country and have an important part in raising school standards.
 The role of the governing board is key to the effectiveness of the school.